 In technology, change is constant.
 Professionals working in tech are called on to integrate new processes and ways of thinking to stay abreast of their field.
-A case in point is privacy.
+A case in point is data privacy.

 If you entered the workforce a decade ago in any number of tech-related tracks, privacy, and processes to protect users was a topic of passing interest.
 Today, the emergence of GDPR, CCPA, and other landmark pieces of legislation has increased privacy concerns and has become a pivotal part of the development space and beyond.

-This article provides a quick-hit synopsis of how the renewed focus on user privacy impacts different roles in technology organizations in jurisdictions around the world.
+This article provides a quick-hit synopsis of how the renewed focus on user data privacy impacts different roles in technology organizations in jurisdictions around the world.